TheAxeC/cardinal/README.md

 Cardinal is an extension from ThunderdogScript.

 It is a scripting language designed around the concept of being completely dynamic.
+The language natively supports manual memory management.
+This can be disable if not required.

 Cardinal has been confirmed to compile and run on Linux (Arch Linux and Ubuntu), Windows (8.1 and 10) and MacOSX (Yosemite).